academic-templates/tex-course-index-template/README.md

 ## Making your index

+The only files to be edited when making a new index are:

+1. `data.tex`: Define the course attributes there (title, code, date).
+2. `main.idx`: Define the index entries there.

 ### `idx` File Structure

 `main.idx` file comes organized with a few example sections.
 Basically, one section represents a symbol, a digit or a letter for sorting the references.
 In this template: